 For many viral infections, it may take 7 to 10 days to start feeling better.
 Be patient, rest, and drinks lots of fluids.
+Stay home from work or school if you have a fever.
 Over-the-counter cough, cold and pain relievers can be used to lessen symptoms; ask your pharmacist or doctor for advice.

-Antibiotics that are medically important to treating infections in humans should only be used in food-producing animals under the oversight of a qaulified veterinarian and only to manage and treat infectious disease, not to promote growth.
+Antibiotics that are medically important to treating infections in humans should only be used in food-producing animals under the oversight of a qualified veterinarian and only to manage and treat infectious disease, not to promote animal growth.

 Should I Always Finish My Antibiotics?

-If you reuse old, leftover antibiotics for what you think is an infection without seeing your doctor first, it may turn out that it's not the right antibiotic, it's simply not needed, or there may not be enough medication to fully treat the infection.
-All of this can worsen antibiotic resistance.
+If you reuse old, leftover antibiotics for what you think is an infection without seeing your doctor first, it may turn out that:

 Can I Share My Antibiotics With Someone Else?

 Do not use antibiotics that were prescribed for someone else, and don't share your antibiotics with others.